mlwelles/BeaconScanner/README.md

 - *HGBeacon.h*
 - *HGBeacon.m*

-The beacon manager announces the beacons it detects to the subscribers of the [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) signal that it provides for this.
+The beacon scanner announces the beacons it detects to the subscribers of the [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) signal that it provides for this.

 All that's needed for a client to detect beacons is to subscribe to this signal: